 Ethical issues in sales and marketing have become a hot topic in the past few years.

-Through the power and influence of social media, unhappy customers have found platforms to express their grievances.
+With the power and influence of social media, dissatisfied customers have been able to post platforms for their complaints.

 - To define sales ethics and the scope of ethical issues in sales and marketing